The coronavirus pandemic has thrown the world off-center. There’s no debating that.

 Public health still top-of-mind for casinos

-Each of Colorado’s four retail sportsbooks (William Hill currently only offers self-service kiosks at Isle Casino) opened roughly a month after their respective casino properties returned to action.
+Each of Colorado’s four retail sportsbooks (Caesars currently only offers self-service kiosks at Isle Casino) opened roughly a month after their respective casino properties returned to action.

 Part of that stemmed from the aforementioned patience, making sure the brick-and-mortar experience meets the operator’s standard before taking bets.
 And part of that revolved around meeting guidelines to help prevent the spread of COVID-19.